mjhoffman65/fluent-bit-docs/configuration/schema.md

 A section is defined by a name or title inside brackets.
 Looking at the example above a Server section has been set using **\[SERVICE\]** definition.
 Section rules:

 * All section content must be indented \(4 spaces ideally\).
-* Multiples sections can exists on the same file.
+* Multiples sections can exist on the same file.
 * Under a section is expected to have comments and entries, a section cannot be empty.
 * Any commented line under a section, must be indented too.